 School of Biological Sciences

 The School of Biological Sciences offers training in molecular, cellular, organismal, ecological/environmental and evolutionary biology.
-The School offers Bachelor of Science degree programs in Biology and Zoology, and Master of Science and Doctor of Philosophy programs in Biology and Plant Biology.
+The School offers Bachelor of Science degree programs in Biology and Zoology, a Bachelor of Arts in Human Biology, and Master of Science and Doctor of Philosophy programs in Biology and Plant Biology.
 The School also offers undergraduate minors in Zoology and Biology, and the Certificate in Quantitative Biology, provided in collaboration with the Department of Mathematics.

 There are modern facilities for study of molecular and genomics, cellular biology, genetics, plant and animal physiology, anatomy and ultrastructure, functional morphology, ecology, molecular systematics, behavior, ecology, and environmental and evolutionary biology.
 The University's location is conducive to field studies at sites such as the 800 acre George E. Hudson Biological Preserve at Smoot Hill and nearby public lands.
 Special facilities include the Franceschi Microscopy and Imaging Center, plant growth facilities, a laboratory for bioanalysis and biotechnology with facilities for genotyping, DNA sequencing, and genomics, the WSU Stable Isotope Core Facility for stable isotope analyses, and the collections of the Charles R. Conner Museum of Natural History and the Marion Ownbey Herbarium.

 Cooperation with many other campus units extends research opportunities.
 Cooperative arrangements with faculty in units such as Molecular Biosciences, Animal Sciences, Environment, and the College of Veterinary Medicine are readily achieved.